SnehaMandlik/AI-Financial-Market-Analysis/README.md

 1. **Google leads at scale.** Google accumulated ~$423Bn in AI R&D spend and ~$284Bn in AI revenue over the decade — more than 4x OpenAI's totals — while Meta sits in between (~$265Bn spent / ~$190Bn earned).
 2. **R&D spend and AI revenue are strongly correlated (r ≈ 0.94).** Year-over-year totals rose almost in lockstep industry-wide, from ~$49Bn spent / ~$19Bn earned in 2015 to ~$99Bn spent / ~$96Bn earned in 2024.
-3. **Product launches move the stock far more than steady growth does.** The five biggest single-day stock impacts in the dataset were all OpenAI launch events — the predicted GPT-5 release (+18.5%), GPT-4 (+15.2%), and the ChatGPT/GPT-3.5 launch (+12.0%) among them — showing announcement-driven volatility dominates short-term price moves.

 ## 📈 Charts & Visualizations